jonasq99/A-blessing-or-a-curse-Analysis-of-scholarly-citations/impact_cite/readme.txt

 This folder contains notebooks from the failed impact cite experiment.
-Since impact cite was abandoned early in the project the noteboos might not be executable anymore.
+Since impact cite was abandoned early in the project the notebooks might not be executable anymore.
 They just fullfil a documentation process of the project at this point.